GYUHO Lee © 2026

 After (Diruni)

-Only the information needed to decide whether to explore further.
+The redesigned card focused only on the information users needed to decide whether to explore further.

-In testing, users understood the card in 5 seconds on average, with no missed or conflicting details.
+In testing, users understood the card within seconds without missing key details.

 Verification Cost